Dan23123/ro-assist/README.md

 # RoAssist
-RoAssist - Discord Bot with leveling, moderation, giveaways, roblox help and fun.
+RoAssist - Discord Bot with leveling, moderation, giveaways, roblox help and fun commands.

-This bot was created when I was learning Python and discord.py, so you can notice a lot of trash code.
-Have fun using it btw.
+The bot was created when I was learning Python and discord.py.
+So don't except any good code here.